-Figure 10-69.
+Figure 10-75.
 IEEE 1394 Intra-Packet Header

-• IEEE 1394 Intra-Packet Time Stamp.
+- IEEE 1394 Intra-Packet Time Stamp.
 These 8 bytes indicate the time tag of the IEEE 1394 transaction that immediately follows it in the packet.
 Time is coded IAW all other Chapter 10 packet formats.
-Specifically, the first long word bits 31-0 and second long word bits 31-0 indicate the following values.

-- o The 48-bit RTC that corresponds to the first data bit of the transaction, with bits 31-16 in the second long word zero-filled; or - The absolute time, if enabled by bit 6 in the packet flags (Subsection 10.6.1.1 item g).
-Time format is indicated by bits 2 and 3 in the packet flags (Subsection 10.6.1.1 item g) and the first data bit of the transaction. - c.
+Specifically, the first long word bits 31-0 and second long word bits 31-0 indicate the following values. - The 48-bit RTC that corresponds to the first data bit of the transaction, with bits 31-16 in the second long word zero-filled; or - The absolute time, if enabled by bit 6 in the packet flags (Subsection 10.6.1.1 item g).
+The time format is indicated by bits 2 and 3 in the packet flags

+(Subsection $\underline{10.6.1.1}$ item g).
+The time tag shall be correlated to the first data bit of the transaction.

+- c.
 IEEE 1394 Data Packet Body Types.
 Three packet body types are defined for the encapsulation of IEEE 1394 data.
 Regardless of type, each packet body shall begin with the IEEE 1394 packet CSDW as described by Subsection 10.6.13.1 item a above.
 The packet body type is indicated within the CSDW.
 Depending on the packet body type, the CSDW is followed by 0 or more transactions.
-Also, dependent on packet body type, each transaction may be preceded by an IPH. - IEEE 1394 Packet Body Type 0: Bus Status.
+In addition, dependent on packet body type, each transaction may be preceded by an IPH. - IEEE 1394 Packet Body Type 0: Bus Status.
 Type 0 packet bodies shall contain zero IPHs and zero transactions.
 The CSDW transaction count shall be zero.
 The packet body shall contain the CSDW immediately followed by a single 32-bit word.

 Bus status events shall be encapsulated by Type 0 packet bodies.
-The 32-bit word in the packet body shall contain an event data word as indicated in Figure 10-70.
+The 32-bit word in the packet body shall contain an event data word as indicated in Figure 10-76.